SirCryptic/Abomination-Unofficial/README.md

 - https://github.com/shiversoftdev/t7-compiler

-this was not developed with infinte loader as i dont have access to it im just merely adding upon the menu that worked for me from those that didnt enjoy :)
+this was not developed with infinte loader as i dont have access to it im just merely adding upon the menu that worked for me from those that didnt,  enjoy :)